 Cost and duration for first time assessment

-The ACS programme is tailored to each learner; therefore, the duration and cost is reflective of their individual requirements and their chosen centre.
+The ACS programme is tailored to each learner; therefore, the duration and cost is reflective of your individual requirements and your chosen gas training centre.

 The standard package of training and assessment in mandatory and optional units takes approximately 5-8 days (not including weekends).
 The typical charge is between £1200-1600+VAT.
 We will advise you upon the units you require for the scope of gas work you intend to do and your final quote will be specific to the package designed for you.
 So that we can best advise you, it is important to have a good idea of the work you want to carry out.

-Upon successfully completing the programme you will be issued with an ACS certificate and ID card with which you can apply to Gas Safe to become a registered gas operative.
+Upon successfully completing the programme you will be issued with an ACS certificate with which you can apply to Gas Safe to become a registered gas operative.
 Your ACS certificate will be valid for 5 years, after which time, you will need to re-assess.

 ACS qualifications are valid for five years; after which time, gas operatives will need to be attend a re-assessment programme.

 Like the initial ACS gas training, the re-assessment is tailored to the individual technician’s requirements.
 A technician can choose to re-assess on their existing units with or without training (depending upon how confident they feel in the re-assessment), add additional units if their scope of work has increased (training is mandatory on additional/new units) or reduce the number of units if the scope of their work has decreased (a minimum number of core and appliance units is still required).